Morphonodepredictivemodel/morphonode/README.md

   This module also suggests when the risk reach *moderate* (p > 0.23) or *high* levels (p > 0.29).
 These cutoffs reflect the optimal risk cutpoint between malignant and non-malignant subjects, by maximizing F1 score and Sensitivity/Specificity, respectively.
 - **Morphonode-DT**.
 Decision tree-based metastatic risk signature detection.
-  A *high metastatic risk* (HMR) signature is characterized by a high risk of single metastasis events, whereas a *metastatic signature* (MET) is typical of malignancies showing multiple metastatic events.
+  A *high metastatic risk* (HMR) signature is characterized by a high risk of a single metastasis event, whereas a *metastatic signature* (MET) is typical of malignancies showing multiple metastasis events.
   Conversely, a *low metastatic risk* (LMR) signature is generally associated with non-malignant phenotypes.
   Finally, a *moderate malignancy risk* (MMR) signature is the group with highest heterogeneity and requires RFC and RBM results to be characterized.
 - **Morphonode-SP**.
 Similarity prolfiling module.
 The module searches and ranks ultrasound profiles from the given (by default, the simulated) ultrasound